Deploying Rancher On OpenStack

 # This is a clouds.yaml file, which can be used by OpenStack tools as a source # of configuration on how to connect to a cloud.
 If this is your only cloud, # just put this file in ~/.config/openstack/clouds.yaml and tools like # python-openstackclient will just work with no further config.
 (You will need # to add your password to the auth section) # If you have more than one cloud account, add the cloud entry to the clouds # section of your existing file and you can refer to them by name with # OS_CLOUD=openstack or --os-cloud=openstack clouds: openstack: auth: auth_url: https://...:13000/v3 username: “vkhitrin” project_id: 19eb5624e491407d810f8813aaa48720 project_name: “rhosnfv” user_domain_name: “...” region_name: “regionOne” interface: “public” identity_api_version: 3

-Instances use the following resources during Rancher deployment (bold is a must):
+Instances use the following resources during Rancher deployment:

-- Network (if necessery Floating IP as well)
+- Network (required, if necessary Floating IP as well)

-Once everything is configured and verified with OpenStack, we may proceed on setting up Rancher server to deploy a Rancher cluster.
+Once everything is configured and verified with OpenStack, we may set up the Rancher server to deploy a Rancher cluster.